See, also, The Functional Analysis of Behavior

 The expression "A is a function of B and C" translates into informal English as "A depends uniquely on B and C." This does not permit more than one value of A to be determined by a unique pair of values from B and C, e.g. (b, c).*

-So, if we believe that learning, (L), depends uniquely on a combination of ability, (A), and time spent studying, (T), we might venture the formalization.
-L= f(A, T).
-(We make an important assumption here that L, A and T are measurable variables.)
+So, if we believe that learning, (L), depends uniquely on a combination of ability, (Ab), and time spent studying, (T), we might venture the formalization.
+L= f(Ab, T).

 Consider the chart below:

-The chart appears to present a functional relation between the output variable N, need, and the input variables, A, ability, and A, achievement: N = f(A, A).
+The chart appears to present a functional relation between the output variable N, need, and the input variables, Ab, ability, and Ach, achievement: N = f(Ab, Ach).
 In fact, is specifies that relationship in the following way:

 This simple formula catches what many seem to be talking about when they discuss overachievers and underachievers.
 But is something important missing?
+Are we making important assumptions here that L, Ab and T are measurable variables and mutually independent?
 Having the functional relationship specified allows us to press the inquiry.

 Here are some other suggested functions that relate common concerns in a specific manner.
 For each one consider the extent to it captures our common intuitions and supports our practice.
 Can you specify a formula that relates the variables?